 b) Provide any guarantee, security or the like to or on behalf of the Ultimate beneficiaries.

-xi) There has been no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the reporting period and previous reporting period in the tax assessments under the Income Tax Act, 1961.
+xi) There have been no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the reporting period and previous reporting period in the tax assessments under the Income Tax Act, 1961.

-xii) The Company has neither traded nor invested nor advanced in Crypto or Virtual Currency during the reporting period and previous reporting period
+xii) The Company has neither traded nor invested nor advanced in Crypto or Virtual Currency during the reporting period and previous reporting period.

-The financial statements are approved for issue by the Audit Committee at its meeting held on May 25, 2024 and by the Board of Directors on their respective meeting held on May 25, 2024.
+The financial statements are approved for issue by the Audit Committee at its meeting held on May 24, 2025, and by the Board of Directors on their respective meeting held on May 24, 2025.

-43 Previous years audited figures has been regrouped / recasted / rearranged wherever necessary to make them comparable for the purpose of preparation and presentation of the financial statements.
+Previous years audited figures has been regrouped / recasted / rearranged wherever necessary to make them comparable for the purpose of preparation and presentation of the financial statements.

 |